machalen/ML_complex_diseases/README.md

 conv_pos=FullPath/pos_mtrx.txt
 #Full path to the results directory.
 outDir=/FullPath/ToResults/Name
-#Name of the disease condition in inputLabels.
+#Name of the disease condition in input Labels.
 PatCond=MS
 #Fold from the outer loop of the nested cross-validation used in the job (0 to 4).
 manualFold=0